Sushmita-Ghosh/javascript_interview_practice/README.md

 ### PROMISES:
 1. Before promise we used to depend on callback functions which would result in 1.)
 Callback Hell (Pyramid of doom) | 2.)
 Inversion of control
 2. Inversion of control is overcome by using promise.
-  2.1) **A promise is an object that represents the eventual completion/failure of an asynchronous operation.**
+  2.1.1) **A promise is an object that represents the eventual completion/failure of an asynchronous operation.**
+  2.1.2) They are just syntactical sugar to the ugly code that callbacks bring into the picture.
+But under the hood all the working remains same.
   2.2) A promise has 3 states: pending | fulfilled | rejected.
   2.3)  As soon as the promise is fulfilled/rejected => It updates the empty object which is assigned undefined in the pending state.
   2.4) A promise resolves only once and it is immutable.